 A Major Certificate Appropriateness application has been submitted for the property located at 420 E. Alvarado Street, east of Palomares Street in the R-1-6,000 Single Family Residential Zone (Attachment 2).
-The property is currently developed with a 2,074 square-foot single-family home with a 130 square-foot porch, 85 square-foot deck and a detached 420 square-foot garage.
+The property is currently developed with a 2,074 s.f. single-family home with a 130 s.f. porch, 85 s.f. deck and a detached 420 s.f. garage.
 The home is surrounded by single-family residences to the north, east, south and west.
 Photos of the home have been included for reference as Attachment 3.